Healthcare UX

 Final Thoughts: Better scores start with better systems

-• Don’t just digitize broken workflows.
-Redesign them.
+• Don't just digitize broken workflows.
+Redesign them with patient journey mapping.

-• Don’t just add more tools.
-Integrate and simplify what you have.
+• Don't just add more tools.
+Integrate and simplify what you have, considering telehealth and digital transformation.

-• Don’t just ask for better ratings.
-Build better experiences.
+• Don't just ask for better ratings.
+Build better patient-centric care experiences.

 1. Understand what the scores actually reflect